 Have you designed your dental office waiting room to meet the standards of your patients?
 Contrary to popular belief, a waiting room that's active tests the longevity of your office and how the office meets the demands of diverse patients.
 Booking appointments doesn't necessarily show how successful your office is during opening hours.
 The fact that patients keep their appointments truly illustrates how responsive you are to their needs.
 There are many tricks and tips to keep your waiting room moving.
 These tips are practical and produce long-term results that direct your revenue.

 As a dentist, it is vital to understand the emotional welfare of your patients.
-Many patients suffer from anxiety, dental phobia, fear of the dentist and feelings of stress that determine their day.
+Many patients suffer from anxiety, dental phobia, fear of the dentist, and feelings of stress that determine their day.
 Driving is a stressful factor of life for some of your patients.
 Parking in a spot that's located near your office can also be an anxious situation.
-Ensuring that your patients can park in an efficient spot and make their appointment on time will help your waiting room move smoothly and quickly.
+Ensuring your patients can park in an efficient spot and make their appointment on time will help your waiting room move smoothly and quickly.
 Moreover, handicapped accessible parking spots and doorways are a must.

-Objective Designations for Your Patients
+Easy to Follow Directions for Your Patients